iglpdc/2014-01-13-uri/rLessons/DataViz.md

 ## Data Viz Exercise
 Write a documented function that creates a data visualization of the NLA data frame we have been working with.
 Use your imagination!
-When youa are done and have an image on your screen, raise your hands.
-We will pick some favorites and show the rest of the class.
+When you are done and have an image on your screen, raise your hands.

 # R Data Viz Examples